Index

 The point of the ladder is that a page cannot reach Citation readiness unless there is something real behind it.
 The format does not invent facts.
 It makes them legible when they exist.
 That means the work of climbing the ladder is the same work good publishers have always done: getting facts right, knowing your subject, writing things only you can write.

 There is a useful design principle underneath all of this.
-Interfaces optimized for machines tend to improve human and accessibility outcomes too.
+Interfaces optimised for machines tend to improve human and accessibility outcomes too.
 The inverse also holds.
-Interfaces optimized for appearing machine-ready, with nothing underneath, fail for both audiences.
+Interfaces optimised for appearing machine-ready, with nothing underneath, fail for both audiences.
 A glossary page stamped out from a template does not help a human, because the same answer sits on the first ten results already.
 It does not help a machine either, because the machine has no way of checking where the claim came from.

 MX predicts the failure pattern structurally rather than as a moral observation.
 Sites running these templated approaches are discoverable but nothing more.
 They cannot reach Citation readiness because there is no fact-level clarity behind the page.
 The facts were generated to fill a slot.
 The pages cite nothing because there is nothing to cite.
 When ranking systems accumulate enough signal that the pages are interchangeable across publishers, the ranking evaporates.